Trives-IT/trives-userlib-checker/readme.md

 Setup:

 1. If you don't have npm or Typescript installed yet, follow the instructions described in section 3 of https://docs.mendix.com/apidocs-mxsdk/mxsdk/setting-up-your-development-environment/#setting.
 You can ignore the steps before and after.
-2. Either download this project or click on 'Use this template' to immediately create your own repository based on this template.
+2. Download this project
-3. Create a folder named 'config' in this project's root folder.
+3. Create folders named 'config' and 'output' in this project's root folder.
-4. In it, put a file named 'config.json' that contains the following JSON snippet:
+4. In the config folder, put a file named 'config.json' that contains the following JSON snippet:

    {
    "projectid": "{YourProjectIdHere}",